kyma-project/community/concepts/observability-strategy/configurable-tracing/pocs/tracing-sampling-test.md

 | :--: |
 | Fig. 6 Istio Proxy Resource Consumption |

-On Kubernetes CoreDNS service side, nothing suspicion observed, Fig. 7 below, shown an overview on CoreDNS service.
+Fig. 7 shows an overview of the Kubernetes CoreDNS service.
+For Kubernetes CoreDNS, no suspicious behavior was observed.
-DNS request per second increased during the test execution time from 2 packet/sec. to 3.3 packet/sec. and DNS lookups increased as well.
+During test execution, DNS requests per second increased from 2 packet/sec to 3.3 packet/sec; and DNS lookups increased as well.

-Fig. 8 DNS Cache overview, show cache hits are increased parallel to DNS lookup request, which indicate DNS records request results are mostly coming from the cache.
+Fig. 8 shows the DNS Cache overview.
+DNS cache hits increased in parallel to the DNS lookup requests, which indicates that DNS record request results are mostly caused by cache.

 | ![Kubernetes CoreDNS Overview](../assets/istio-100per-coredns-overview.jpg) |
 | :--: |